MirunaCrisan21/AccesaApp/README.md

-# AccesaApp
+# Miruna's weather app

-App for Accesa interview.
+A weather application for Accesa internship.